 The familiar white Google logo, followed by four pulsing colourful circles, still greets you on booting up, but the process has sped up dramatically as the platform has matured.
 When I checked version 4.1 on a Galaxy Nexus it took 34 seconds.
 The Nexus 4 running Android 4.2 Jelly Bean clocked in at 19 seconds.

-Android 4.4 took 21 seconds to boot up on the Nexus 5 we used for testing.
+Android 4.4.4 took around 20 seconds to boot up on the Nexus 5 used for testing.
 Not quite as fast as the Nexus 4, but when you consider that my Galaxy S3 running version 4.3 of Android took just shy of 40 seconds to boot up, you get a feel for how speedy that is.

 As the home screen comes into view, you can immediately detect the lighter feel that Google was shooting for.
 The status bar icons at the top are now white.